Sai7xp/learn-golang/basics/05StructsAndMaps/README.md

 **Why it works:**

-- Slices basically contains three fields
+- Slice consists of 3 components
   1. Pointer to underlying array
   2. Length of Slice
   3. Capacity of Slice